 Proposed Rules and Regulations

-In accordance with Rhode Island General Laws (RIGL) 42-35, as amended (specifically Section 42-35.2.11 of the Administrative Procedures Act) and pursuant to the provisions of Chapters 40-6-8 of the General Laws of Rhode Island as amended, the Department of Human Services (DHS) hereby proposes to file a Direct Final Rule for the following program:
+In accordance with Rhode Island General Laws (R.I.
+Gen. Law 42-35), as amended (specifically Section 42-35.2.11 of the Administrative Procedures Act) and pursuant to the provisions of Chapters 42-12-23 of the General Laws of Rhode Island as amended, the Department of Human Services (DHS) hereby proposes to adopt an amendment for the following program:

 This proposed rule is accessible on the R.I.
-Secretary of State website available in hard copy upon request (401-462-2018 or RI Relay, dial 711), or on this page of the DHS Website (see below for "Notice and Rules").
-If no formal objection is received on or before October 1, 2017, the Department of Human Services will file the amendment without opportunity for public comment.
-All written objections should be sent to Christina Clement, Office of Policy Development, Department of Human Services, Louis Pasteur Building, Bldg.
-57, Howard Avenue, Cranston, RI 02920 or or email Christina Clememt and must be received not later than 11:59 PM Sunday, October 1, 2017.
-The Department of Human Services does not discriminate against individuals based on race, color, national origin, sex, gender identity or expression, sexual orientation, religious belief, political belief or handicap in acceptance for or provision of services or employment in its programs or activities.
+Secretary of State website Secretary of State website, on the Department of Human Services website or available in hard copy upon request (401-462-2018 or RI Relay, dial 711).
+If no formal objection is received on or before September 13, 2020 the Department of Human Services will file the amendment without opportunity for public comment.
+All written objections should be sent to Karen Vartebedian, Office of Policy Analysis, Research & Development, Department of Human Services, Louis Pasteur Building Bldg. #57, 25 Howard Avenue, Cranston, RI 02920 or Karen Vartebedian and must be received not later than 11:59 PM Sunday, September 13, 2020.